top of page

 Nina Bifolchi, Mayor of Wasaga Beach

-We are asking Nina Bifolchi, the Mayor of Wasaga Beach, to start an open dialogue with our community, and to develop an urban planning vision for the West End of Wasaga Beach prior to the Council accepting any one-off high-density rezoning applications in the area.
-We are not opposed to development - but we want our Town to drive urban planning based on public consultation, and we want our community to be heard.
+We are asking the Mayor of Wasaga Beach to engage in an open dialogue with our community, and to develop an urban planning vision for the West End of Wasaga Beach prior to the Council accepting any one-off high-density rezoning applications in the area.
+We are not opposed to development - but we want our Town and not developers to drive urban planning based on public consultation, and we want our community to be heard.

 Develop responsibly